vglinka/storage-facade-localstorage/README.md

 import { LocalStorageInterface } from 'storage-facade-localstorage';

 const storage = createStorage({
-  use: new LocalStorageInterface({
+  use: new LocalStorageInterface(),
   // If you are using cache,
   // don't create more than one instance at the same time
-    useCache: true,
+  useCache: true, // false by default
-  }),
   asyncMode: false, // localStorage is synchronous storage
   name: 'settings', // Storage name, optional
 });